News & Stories

 The Essence of A Free Press for the Planet

-This year’s World Press Freedom Day carried a poignant theme: “A Press for the Planet.”
-In Kenya, journalists found themselves wading through floodwaters, their boots
+By Boniface Harrison – Executive Director, MuemAction Post This year’s World Press Freedom Day carried a poignant theme: “A Press for the Planet.”
+In Kenya,

 Work Happy, Work Safe: Happy Labour Day!